sysprog21/mado/docs/backends.md

 Backends are selected at compile time through the Kconfig-based build system.

 WebAssembly Compatibility Note:
-When compiling with Emscripten (`CC=emcc`), the build system automatically restricts backend selection to SDL only.
+When compiling with Emscripten (`CC=emcc`), the build system automatically selects the WebAssembly backend.
-The following backends are incompatible with WebAssembly:
-- VNC Backend: Requires native networking APIs not available in WebAssembly
-- Framebuffer Backend: Requires direct Linux kernel interfaces (`/dev/fb0`, ioctls)
-- Headless Backend: Requires POSIX shared memory APIs (`shm_open`, `mmap`)

 The Kconfig system automatically enforces these restrictions when Emscripten is detected.

 ### Configuration Methods